ikluft/prefvote/README.md

 The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting).

 STV is the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.

-Next up will be the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method).
+Next up for voting methods will be the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) and [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).

+Next up for language implementations will be [Rust](https://www.rust-lang.org/).

 ## Example voting result from test suite